Splitting and Parallelizing of Quantum Convolutional Neural Networks for Learning Translationally Symmetric Data: Split-parallelizing QCNN

 \section{Split-parallelizing QCNN}

-In this section, we describe the two key components of sp-QCNN, translational symmetrization on each layer and circuit splitting, and discuss the relationship between sp-QCNN and GQML through symmetry.
-Although sp-QCNN can be easily generalized to arbitrary-dimensional lattices, we focus on one-dimensional cases for simplicity.
+In this section, we describe the two key components of the sp-QCNN, translationally symmetric layers and circuit splitting, and discuss the relationship between the sp-QCNN and the GQML through symmetry.
+For simplicity, this work focuses on the case where quantum data is defined on qubits aligned on a one-dimensional lattice.
+The generalization to arbitrary dimensional lattices is straightforward.